dhis2/developer-portal/docs/references-overview.md

 ### Web Development

 Most of the Web Development documentation can be found in [Guides & Tutorials](/docs).
-However, if you are looking for a specific reference, you can find it in the sidebar.
+However, if you are looking for a the references you have arrived at the right location.
 Most notably all [Web UI Components](/docs/ui/webcomponents) are documented here.
 Links to API documentation can be found in the sidebar as well.

 ### CLI Tooling